Adrienne Frost

-Adrienne Frost is a fictional supervillain appearing in American comic books published by Marvel Comics.
-Created by Jay Faerber and Terry Dodson, Adrienne first appeared in Generation X #48 (February 1999).
-The character appears in stories set in the Marvel Universe, commonly in association with the X-Men.
+Adrienne Frost is a supervillain appearing in American comic books published by Marvel Comics.
+Created by Jay Faerber and Terry Dodson, Adrienne Frost first appeared in Generation X #48 (February 1999).
+The character appeared in stories set in the Marvel Universe, commonly in association with the X-Men.
 She is the older sister of Emma Frost, Christian Frost, and Cordelia Frost.

 Publication history

-Adrienne Frost made her debut in Generation X #48 (Feb.
+Adrienne Frost made her debut in Generation X Vol 1 #48 (Feb.
 1999).
-The issue was scripted by Jay Faerber and drawn by Terry Dodson.
+The issue's scripts were written by Jay Faerber and its comics were drawn by Terry Dodson.

 Fictional character biography

 Early years

 Adrienne was the first-born child to Hazel and Winston Frost.
-Siblings Christian, Emma, and Cordelia followed.
-The Frost home was not one of love and kindness, but one of manipulation and control.
-Adrienne established herself as the "perfect child" and was the favorite of their father, hoping to gain his favor and inherit the Frost family fortune.
+Her siblings, Christian, Emma, and Cordelia (who was the last), came after.
+The Frost family was one of the homes where the parents were not loving and kind, but rather manipulative and controlling.
+Adrienne established herself as the "perfect child" and was the favorite of their father, with her hoping to gain his favor and inherit the Frost family fortune.

-Adrienne was a power monger and showed little remorse or emotion when hurting her siblings both emotionally and physically.
+Adrienne was a power monger and showed little remorse or emotion when hurting her siblings, both emotionally and physically.
 At an early age, Adrienne discovered her mutant ability of psychometry: the ability to touch an object and instantly know the object's history in terms of events surrounding its past, present, and future owners.
-Her power revealed to her what she had always known: Winston, her father had little intention of dividing his fortune between all of his children.
+Her power revealed to her what she had always known: Winston, her father, had little intention of dividing his fortune among all of his children.
 Instead, he planned to pick the child whom he perceived as being able to guide his company into a state of growth and prosperity.

-This simply reinforced her original beliefs, and she became cold and distant from the world, the only people who were worth anything were those she could manipulate in her chess game of power.
-Her power allowed her to become an 'A' student and excel in all her endeavors, continuing to earn her father's favor.
+This simply reinforced her original beliefs, and she became cold and distant from the world.
+Those who were worth anything were the ones she could manipulate in her chess game of power.
+Her power allowed her to become a top 'A' student and excel in all her endeavors, and continuing to earn her father's favor.
 However, Emma's rebellion against their father leads to Winston developing a profound new interest in her.
 To demoralize her, Adrienne outed Christian, to whom Emma was closest, and set in motion the events that led to his attempted suicide.
 She also exposed Emma's kiss with her teacher Ian Kendall, which resulted in him being fired.
 In retaliation, Emma shocked her sister by exposing Adrienne's secret modeling career, of which their father disapproved.